Associahedra for finite type cluster algebras and minimal relations between $\mathbf{g}$-vectors: Polytopal realizations and type cone of a simplicial fan

 \subsection{Polytopes and fans}

 We briefly recall basic definitions and properties of polyhedral fans and polytopes, and refer to~\cite{Ziegler-polytopes} for a classical textbook on this topic.

-A hyperplane~$H \subset \R^d$ is a \defn{supporting hyperplane} of a set~$X \subset \R^d$ if~$H \cap X \ne \varnothing$ and~$X$ is contained in one of the two closed half-spaces of~$\R^d$ defined by~$H$.
+A hyperplane~$H \subset \R^n$ is a \defn{supporting hyperplane} of a set~$X \subset \R^n$ if~$H \cap X \ne \varnothing$ and~$X$ is contained in one of the two closed half-spaces of~$\R^n$ defined by~$H$.

-We denote by~$\R_{\ge0}\rays \eqdef \set{\sum_{\ray \in \rays} \lambda_{\ray} \, \ray}{\lambda_{\ray} \in \R_{\ge0}}$ the \defn{positive span} of a set~$\rays$ of vectors of~$\R^d$.
-A \defn{polyhedral cone} is a subset of~$\R^d$ defined equivalently as the positive span of finitely many vectors or as the intersection of finitely many closed linear halfspaces.
+We denote by~$\R_{\ge0}\rays \eqdef \set{\sum_{\ray \in \rays} \lambda_{\ray} \, \ray}{\lambda_{\ray} \in \R_{\ge0}}$ the \defn{positive span} of a set~$\rays$ of vectors of~$\R^n$.
+A \defn{polyhedral cone} is a subset of~$\R^n$ defined equivalently as the positive span of finitely many vectors or as the intersection of finitely many closed linear halfspaces.
 The \defn{faces} of a cone~$C$ are the intersections of~$C$ with the supporting hyperplanes of~$C$.
 The $1$-dimensional (resp.~codimension~$1$) faces of~$C$ are called~\defn{rays} (resp.~\defn{facets}) of~$C$.
 A cone is \defn{simplicial} if it is generated by a set of linearly independent vectors.

-A \defn{polyhedral fan} is a collection~$\Fan$ of polyhedral cones such that \begin{itemize} \item if~$C \in \Fan$ and~$F$ is a face of~$C$, then~$F \in \Fan$, \item the intersection of any two cones of~$\Fan$ is a face of both. \end{itemize} A fan is \defn{simplicial} if all its cones are, \defn{complete} if the union of its cones covers the ambient space~$\R^d$, and \defn{essential} if it contains the cone~$\{\b{0}\}$.
-Note that every complete fan is the product of an essential fan with its linearity space.
-For two fans~$\Fan, \cal{G}$ in~$\R^d$, we say that~$\Fan$ \defn{refines}~$\cal{G}$ (and that~$\cal{G}$ \defn{coarsens}~$\Fan$) if every cone of~$\Fan$ is contained in a cone of~$\cal{G}$.
+A \defn{polyhedral fan} is a collection~$\Fan$ of polyhedral cones such that \begin{itemize} \item if~$C \in \Fan$ and~$F$ is a face of~$C$, then~$F \in \Fan$, \item the intersection of any two cones of~$\Fan$ is a face of both. \end{itemize} A fan is \defn{simplicial} if all its cones are simplicial, \defn{complete} if the union of its cones covers the ambient space~$\R^n$, and \defn{essential} if it contains the cone~$\{\b{0}\}$.
+Note that every complete fan is the product of an essential fan with its lineality space (the largest linear subspace contained in all the cones).
+For two fans~$\Fan, \cal{G}$ in~$\R^n$, we say that~$\Fan$ \defn{refines}~$\cal{G}$ (and that~$\cal{G}$ \defn{coarsens}~$\Fan$) if every cone of~$\Fan$ is contained in a cone of~$\cal{G}$.

-A \defn{polytope} is a subset~$P$ of~$\R^d$ defined equivalently as the convex hull of finitely many points or as a bounded intersection of finitely many closed affine halfspaces.
+A \defn{polytope} is a subset~$P$ of~$\R^n$ defined equivalently as the convex hull of finitely many points or as a bounded intersection of finitely many closed affine halfspaces.
 The \defn{dimension}~$\dim(P)$ is the dimension of the affine hull of~$P$.
 The \defn{faces} of~$P$ are the intersections of~$P$ with its supporting hyperplanes.
 The dimension~$0$ (resp.~dimension~$1$, resp.~codimension~$1$) faces are called \defn{vertices} (resp.~\defn{edges}, resp.~\defn{facets}) of~$P$.
-A polytope is \defn{simple} if its supporting hyperplanes are in general position, meaning that each vertex is incident to $\dim(P)$ facets (or equivalently to $\dim(P)$ edges).
+A polytope is \defn{simple} if each vertex is incident to $\dim(P)$ facets (or equivalently to $\dim(P)$ edges).